Architecture

 gateway.ts

-Typescript file sets up a simple HTTP server to handle requests for data from other rollups.
-It uses a “Rollup” as a parameter (explained below). - The gateway connects to the necessary rollup to gather data, create proofs, and send them back to the client, so users don’t have to interact directly with the rollups.
+(opens in a new tab) Typescript file sets up a simple HTTP server to handle requests for data from other rollups.
+It uses a Rollup instance as a parameter (explained below). - The gateway connects to the necessary rollup to gather data, create proofs, and send them back to the client, so users don’t have to interact directly with the rollups.

 3. The Rollup